ntop/ntopng/doc/src/using_with_other_tools/nprobe.rst

 .. note::

-   ntopng Enterprise L already includes a nProbe Pro license, there is no need to buy a nProbe license if a ntopng Enterprise L license is installed.
+   ntopng Enterprise L Bundle already includes a nProbe Pro license, there is no need to buy a nProbe license if a ntopng Enterprise L Bundle license is installed.

 Using ntopng with nProbe is convenient in several scenarios, including: